Christina Hoff Sommers: Early work

 From 1978 to 1980, Sommers was an instructor at the University of Massachusetts at Boston.
 In 1980, she became an assistant professor of philosophy at Clark University and was promoted to associate professor in 1986.
 Sommers remained at Clark until 1997, when she became the W.H.
 Brady fellow at the American Enterprise Institute.

 During the mid-1980s, Sommers edited two philosophy textbooks on the subject of ethics: Vice & Virtue in Everyday Life: Introductory Readings in Ethics (1984) and Right and Wrong: Basic Readings in Ethics (1986).
 Reviewing Vice and Virtue for Teaching Philosophy in 1990, Nicholas Dixon wrote that the book was "extremely well edited" and "particularly strong on the motivation for studying virtue and ethics in the first place, and on theoretical discussions of virtue and vice in general."

 Beginning in the late 1980s, Sommers published a series of articles in which she strongly criticized feminist philosophers and American feminism in general.
+According to philosopher Marilyn Friedman, Sommers blamed feminists for contributing to rising divorce rates and the breakdown of the traditional family, and rejected feminist critiques of traditional forms of marriage, family, and femininity.
 In a 1988 Public Affairs Quarterly article titled "Should the Academy Support Academic Feminism?", Sommers wrote that "the intellectual and moral credentials of academic feminism badly want scrutiny" and asserted that "the tactics used by academic feminists have all been employed at one time or another to further other forms of academic imperialism."
 In articles titled "The Feminist Revelation" and "Philosophers Against the Family," which she published during the early 1990s, Sommers argued that many academic feminists were "radical philosophers" who sought dramatic social and cultural change—such as the abolition of the nuclear family—and thus revealed their contempt for the actual wishes of the "average woman."
-These articles would form the basis for Who Stole Feminism?
+These articles, which Friedman states are "marred by ambiguities, inconsistencies, dubious factual claims, misrepresentations of feminist literature, and faulty arguments", would form the basis for Sommers' 1994 book Who Stole Feminism?.

-Other work
+Later work

-Sommers is a member of the Board of Advisors of the Foundation for Individual Rights in Education.
-She has served on the national advisory board of the Independent Women's Forum and the Center of the American Experiment.
 Sommers has written articles for Time, The Washington Post, The Wall Street Journal and The New York Times.
 She hosts a video blog called The Factual Feminist on YouTube.
 Sommers created a video "course" for the conservative website PragerU.

 Sommers has also appeared on Red Ice's white nationalist podcast Radio 3Fourteen.
-Sommers later clarified that she did not know about the podcast prior to her appearance.
+Sommers later said that she did not know about the podcast prior to her appearance.